 Offered by the International Association of Forensic Nurses, these certifications ensure that forensic nurses meet the high standards needed to work successfully with crime victims while assisting law enforcement with criminal cases.
 To earn a certification, you must demonstrate knowledge on assessment, documentation, evidence collection, patient management, the judicial process, and professional practice standards.

 Careers & Salary Outlook for Forensic Nurses

 The career landscape for registered nurses looks promising according to the U.S. Bureau of Labor Statistics.
-In fact, the agency reports that between 2019 and 2029, jobs for registered nurses will increase by seven percent, which is faster than the average of all other professions.
-This amounts to 221,900 jobs created during this time.
+In fact, the agency reports that between 2021 and 2031, jobs for registered nurses will increase by six percent, which is faster than the average of all other professions (which is 5%).
+This amounts to 195,400 jobs created during this time.

 Some of the factors that are contributing to the growth of the nursing profession include the rapid rate of older populations entering their golden years, which makes them vulnerable to numerous health problems.
 Also, outpatient and long-term care facilities are seeing an increase in patients as financial considerations decrease the length of hospital stays.

 How much do forensic nurses make?